razorpay/razorpay-python/README.md

 client.set_app_details({"title" : <Your App Title>, "version" : <Your app's version>})
 ```

-For example, you can set the title to `Django` and version to `1.8.17`
+For example, you can set the title to `Django` and version to `1.8.17`.
+Please ensure
+that both app title and version are strings.

 ### Payments